Rui Hachimura: Early life and career

 Hachimura was born on February 8, 1998, in Toyama Prefecture, Japan, to a Japanese mother, Makiko (麻紀子) and a Beninese father, Zakari Jabil.
 His given name, (塁, Rui), means "base" or "fortress" in Japanese; the name was given to him by his grandfather because he was a big fan of baseball (the character 塁 is also used for "base" in context of baseball).
 His surname is from his mother's family register.
 He has three younger siblings—one brother and two sisters.
-Hachimura's younger brother, Allen (阿蓮, Aren), played basketball at Tokai University and as of the 2023–24 B.League season plays for the Gunma Crane Thunders.
+Hachimura's younger brother, Allen, played basketball at Tokai University and is also a professional basketball player for the Kobe Storks of the B.League.
 In his childhood, he played baseball as a catcher and pitcher.
 On December 29, 2013, Hachimura led the Meisei High School basketball team to its second title in the All-Japan High School Tournament, scoring 32 points in a 92–78 win over Fukuoka University Ohori.
 In 2014, he helped his team win the tournament for a second straight year.
 In April 2015, Hachimura was invited to the Jordan Brand Classic, where he recorded nine points and five rebounds in the International Game.

 On November 21, 2015, he signed a National Letter of Intent to play college basketball for the Gonzaga Bulldogs in the US, being considered by ESPN as one of the best international players entering college.
 On December 29, 2015, Hachimura posted 34 points, 19 rebounds and three blocks to guide Meisei past Tsuchiura Nihon University High School for his third All-Japan Tournament victory.

 Despite signing with Gonzaga in the early signing period for 2016, Hachimura's eligibility to play college basketball was called into question.
 The concerns were that he needed to acclimate better culturally and linguistically to the US and would potentially need to attend a prep school before entering Gonzaga or redshirting if eligible.
 In February 2016, Hachimura claimed to understand 80 percent of English but speak only 30–40 percent of it.
 By April 2016, Hachimura was still studying for the SAT to gain entrance to college.
 In May 2016, Hachimura announced that he met the SAT and GPA requirements to be eligible to play at Gonzaga beginning as early as fall 2016.
 He planned to play as a true freshman and did not redshirt his first year.